 Mr. Mastro served on the board of directors of the Richmond County Bar Association and is a member of the New York State Bar Association, Brooklyn Bar Association, Columbian Lawyers Association and New York State Medical Defense Bar.
 He is a 1998 graduate of the State University of New York at Albany, where he received a B.A. in philosophy, and he obtained a law degree from New York Law School in 2002.
-Mr. Mastro is admitted to practice law in the state courts of New York and New Jersey, as well as the United States District Courts for the Southern and Eastern Districts of New York and the District of New Jersey.
+Mr. Mastro is admitted to practice law in the state courts of New York and New Jersey, as well as the United States District Courts for the Southern, Eastern and Northern Districts of New York and the District of New Jersey.

 Kenneth M. Dalton has a proven track record of successfully defending physicians, licensed professionals, healthcare providers and general liability defendants in all phases of litigation, through trial and appellate review.
 An experienced trial attorney, he has written extensively in the field of civil litigation practice and has been published by West Publishing and the Practising Law Institute.
 Mr. Dalton has also presented continuing education programs to a variety of bar associations, professional healthcare organizations and insurance carriers on topics including civil procedure, trial practice and risk management.